-Your website, and the content you publish on it should be optimized for search engines.
+Your website and the content you publish on it should optimize for search engines.
 Get familiar with keywords, learn how to write effective headlines, and do all the necessary things to have your website search engine optimized.
-Once you get some traffic, you can start using analytics tools to study it, find out what’s working and bringing visitors to your website, and what isn’t.
+Once you get some traffic, you can start using analytics tools to study it, find out what’s working.
+And bring visitors to your website, and what isn’t.
 These tools are invaluable for the success of any website, and you really need to know how to use them.

 Don’t Forget to Sell!

 Call-to-action buttons are one of those things.
-When you create a web page with a sole purpose of getting the visitor to sign up for your newsletter, you should have a highly visible button on that page that says “sign up now!”, or something like that.
+When you create a web page with the sole purpose of getting the visitor to sign up for your newsletter.
+You should have a highly visible button on that page that says “sign up now!”, or something like that.
 Whatever you want the visitor to do, make sure there’s a big, red button for it.

-Knowing how to write persuasive copy is a huge bonus, but whether you know how to do it or don’t, you should put in some exit ads on your website.
+Knowing how to write persuasive copy is a huge bonus, but whether you know how to do it or don’t.
+You should put in some exit ads on your website.
 They will give you one more chance to offer your website’s visitors something just as they’re about to leave.
 Video ads are getting more and more attention, both from the audience and from marketers.
-They seem to be doing their jobs, and you’d be surprised how easy it can be to create them.
+They seem to be doing their jobs, and you’ll be surprised how easy it can be to create them.